-Article 3, paragraph 2
+List legislative, regulatory and other measures that implement the general provisions in article 3, paragraphs 2, 3, 4, 7 and 8, of the Convention.

+Explain how these paragraphs have been implemented.
+In particular, describe:

+With respect to paragraph 2, measures taken to ensure that officials and authorities assist and provide the required guidance;

+Answer:

-The service duties of the public authorities are a fundamental principle of administrative law.
-Under sections 4 and 5 of the Administrative Procedure Act (1986:223), Swedish authorities have a duty to provide service.
-They have to provide information, guidance, advice and other assistance to individuals in matters concerning the authority’s activities.
+The service duties of the public authorities are a fundamental principle of administrative law in Sweden.
+Their service duties are set out in sections 4 and 5 of the Administrative Procedure Act (1986:223), which state that every public authority shall provide information, guidance, advice and similar assistance to individuals in matters concerning the activities of the authority.
 They also have to receive visits and accept telephone calls.
 A person who has contacted the wrong authority has to be helped to find the right one.
+Questions from individuals have to be answered as soon as possible.

-Work is also under way to make Swedish authorities even more accessible to the public by, for example, being more available 24 hours a day via electronic information tools.
+Work is under way to make Swedish authorities even more accessible to the public by, for example, making them more accessible 24 hours a day via digital tools, see the account given below of implementation of Article 5, paragraphs 2 and 3.

-Article 3, paragraph 3
+With respect to paragraph 3, measures taken to promote education and environmental awareness;

+Answer: